Doctor Who: Public consciousness

 The image of the TARDIS has become firmly linked to the series in the public's consciousness; BBC scriptwriter Anthony Coburn, who lived in the resort of Herne Bay, Kent, was one of the people who conceived the idea of a police box as a time machine.
 In 1996, the BBC applied for a trademark to use the TARDIS' blue police box design in merchandising associated with Doctor Who.
 In 1998, the Metropolitan Police Authority filed an objection to the trademark claim; but in 2002, the Patent Office ruled in favour of the BBC.

 The 21st-century revival of the programme became the centrepiece of BBC One's Saturday schedule and "defined the channel".
-Many renowned actors asked for or were offered guest-starring roles in various stories.
-According to an article in the Daily Telegraph in 2009, the revival of Doctor Who had consistently received high ratings, both in number of viewers and as measured by the Appreciation Index.
+Many renowned actors have made guest-starring appearances in various stories including Kylie Minogue, and Sir Ian McKellen.
+The revival of Doctor Who had consistently received high ratings by 2009, both in number of viewers and as measured by the Appreciation Index.
 In 2007, Caitlin Moran, television reviewer for The Times, wrote that Doctor Who is "quintessential to being British".
 According to Steven Moffat, the American film director Steven Spielberg has commented that "the world would be a poorer place without Doctor Who".

 On 4 August 2013, a live programme titled Doctor Who Live: The Next Doctor was broadcast on BBC One, during which the actor who was going to play the Twelfth Doctor was revealed.
 The live show was watched by an average of 6.27 million in the UK, and was also simulcast in the United States, Canada and Australia.